-'''

-head(res[ order(res$log2FoldChange), ])

-'''
+''' resslim = res[complete.cases(res$padj),] #complete.cases removes rows with padj = N/A head(resslim[ order(resslim$log2FoldChange), ]) '''

 What is the gene symbol for this gene?
 Is this gene up-regulated or down-regulated in DNA damaged cells compared to control?
 (Hint: look at the log fold change column, and click this link for an explanation of log fold change).
 Is this change statistically significant?
 Google this gene to find out what it does.
-Does this make sense in context of this experiment?